-Join David Rivers for an in-depth discussion in this video Adding formulas and functions, part of Learn Excel for Mac 2016: The Basics.
+Join David Rivers for an in-depth discussion in this video Adding formulas and functions, part of Learning Excel for Mac 2016.

 - So we've added some text, we've added some numbers.
 The next logical step is to input formulas that will perform calculations on those numbers, and that's what we're going to do right now with our Landon Hotel's revenue sheet we've been building here.
 We're going to start in cell C11.
 If you skipped to this movie, you need to get caught up, just open up RH_Revenues0104.
 Now here in cell C11, we can start a formula by typing out the equals sign.
 That tells Excel we want to create a formula and not just enter text.

 So hit the equal sign on your keyboard and things start to happen, the formula bar is now active.
 We can come up here to type in our formula if we want to.
 We can accept it, that's the same as pressing the Return key, or reject it by clicking the red X to cancel it.
 That's the same as pressing the Escape key.
 But all we want to do is total up the numbers we see up above.
 Now you might be tempted to type in 2.95 plus 3.11 plus 1.89 plus 2.56.
 That would give you the right answer.